Finite element methods respecting the discrete maximum principle for convection-diffusion equations: General results on DMP satisfying discretizations

 For the global results \eqref{Gen-Non-6}, \eqref{Gen-Non-8}, let us suppose that $f\le 0$ in $\Omega$ and that the solution attains a global maximum at $\bx_i^{}$ with some $i\in \{1,\ldots,M\}$.
 If only the weak DMP property holds, it is again sufficient to assume that $u_h(\bx_i^{})>0$.
-Then, thanks to the local result, $u_h^{}$ is constant in $\omega_i^{}$, and thus the global maximum is attained at a node $\bx_j^{}\in\partial\omega_i^{}$.
+Then, analogously as for the local result, one deduces that $u_h^{}$ is a $\bbP_1$ function in $\omega_i^{}$.
+Since $u_h$ attains an extremum at $\bx_i^{}$, it has to be constant in $\omega_i^{}$, and thus the global maximum is attained at a node $\bx_j^{}\in\partial\omega_i^{}$.
 If $\bx_j^{}\in\partial\Omega$, there is nothing more to prove.
-Otherwise, we apply once more the local result and conclude that $u_h^{}$ is constant in $\omega_j^{}$ as well.
+Otherwise, we proceed as above and conclude that $u_h^{}$ is constant in $\omega_j^{}$ as well.
 Continuing in the same fashion, and using that the mesh is connected, one can conclude that the global maximum is reached at a point on the boundary $\partial\Omega$. \end{proof}

 To treat problems of Type~II, we introduce the following condition, reminiscent of \cite{Kno17} (see also \cite{BJKR18}).

 \begin{definition}[Algebraic DMP property] We will say that $d_h^{}(\cdot;\cdot,\cdot)$ satisfies the algebraic DMP property if the following condition holds: Consider any $u_h^{}\in V_h^{}$ and any $i\in\{1,\dots,M\}$.
 If $u_h^{}(\bx_i^{})$ is a strict local extremum of $u_h^{}$ on $\omega_i^{}$, i.e.,